Moments of the inverse participation ratio for the Laplacian on finite regular graphs: Acknowledgements

 \section{Acknowledgements}

+The authors thank R. Bauerschmidt for help clarifying current results on the distribution of eigenvector components of random regular graphs.
 A.D. is deeply indebted to Z.~Te\v{s}anovi\'{c}, for diverse and stimulating discussions that ultimately spawned my interest in graph theory and lead to this collaborative work.
 A.D. also thanks T. Lakoba for his insights into high dimensional coordinate transformations.
-T.C. is grateful to M.~Shah, for lively and informative numerical linear algebra conversations which led to a strengthening of the presentation and increased efficiency of code.
-All computations were performed on the Vermont Advanced Computing Core supported by NASA (NNX-08AO96G). \\
+T.C. is grateful to M.~Shah, for lively and informative numerical linear algebra conversations and to B. H.~Lee for clarification of key statistical notions.
+This research was supported in part by the National Science Foundation (NSF) under award No.~DMR-1553991 (A.D.).
+All computations were performed on the Vermont Advanced Computing Core supported in part by NSF award No.~OAC-1827314. \\